Earthquakes on May 3, 2026

 12.1 km---✓ ReviewedUSGS →

-On May 3, 2026 at 20:10 UTC, a magnitude 2.5 earthquake struck 76 km SSE of King Cove, Alaska.
-The hypocenter lay at 12.1 km, placing this in the shallow crustal category.
-The epicenter is at 54.454°, -161.747°.
+The USGS recorded this magnitude 2.5 earthquake 76 km SSE of King Cove, Alaska at 20:10 UTC on May 3, 2026.
+At a depth of 12.1 km, the event was shallow crustal.
+Coordinates: 54.454°, -161.747°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-03